fidaa-mahboob/weathersense/README.md

 # WeatherSense
 <div><p>This ia an app I built that allows you to search weather for any location by typing into the search bar or your own location through clicking the current location.
-After entering location, it shows the current weather and the 3 hourly periodic forecast for the day.</p>
+After entering location, it shows the current weather and the 3 hourly periodic forecast for the day.
+The backend for this app is in this repo <a href="https://github.com/fidaa-mahboob/weathersense-proxy-server">click here</a></p>
 </div>
 <img width="1726" alt="Screenshot 2023-12-18 at 14 08 09" src="https://github.com/fidaa-mahboob/weathersense/assets/151159499/1a79dbcc-011e-417b-9574-d35b514c80c8">
 </br>